 WHICAP Cohort

 The WHICAP participants were part of a longitudinal cohort study enrolled by a random sampling of Medicare recipients 65 years or older residing in northern Manhattan, New York [8].
 Each participant underwent an interview of general health and function, medical history, a neurological examination, and a neuropsychological battery.
 Baseline data were collected from 1999 through 2001.
 Follow-up data were collected at sequential intervals of 18 months.
 Diagnosis of dementia etiology was made based on NINCDS-ADRDA criteria and severity of dementia was assessed using the Clinical Dementia Rating scale.
 See Table S5 for detailed demographic information.
+Written informed consent was obtained from all participants, and the study was approved by local IRB committees.

 Six variants were genotyped in 246 AD cases and 778 controls of AA descent from WHICAP using the KASPar genotyping system.